Komodo/KomodoEdit/src/install/wix/README.txt

         <File Id="NEWFILE" src="feature-core\INSTALLDIR\path\to\your\new\file"/>

-5. Run the "newstuff.py" script to update things -- it knows how to massage your new <File> node to the right thing:
+4. Run the "newstuff.py" script to update things -- it knows how to massage your new <File> node to the right thing:

         python bin\newstuff.py feature-core.wxs.in

-   (Make that "feature-docs.wxs.in" if that is the one you were updating.)

-6. Check it in.
+5. Check it in.